Pursuing the compensation that an individual deserves after sustaining

 catastrophic injuries in an auto accident, slip and fall or an act of

-medical malpractice can be both a rewarding and difficult decision.
-Some
+can be both a rewarding and difficult decision.
+Some individuals and the

-individuals and the families of victims hurt by another person’s
+families of victims hurt by another person’s negligence may not

 Is It True that I Will Lose Most of My Compensation to Taxes?

 The short and simple answer is no, not in most cases.
 The exact tax rules

 the govern injury settlements and verdicts have changed a few times in